Trump In Asia: A 'Rebalance' Toward Trade

 Though not surprising, the president made only passing reference to the rule of law and individual rights in Danang.
 And talk of rules, norms and institutions was connected exclusively to fair and reciprocal trade — not politics.

-Although the administration's joint statements with Southeast Asian leaders have included references to democracy and human rights, on this trip, the president did not highlight human rights issues publicly with Vietnam's leaders, and apparently did not make a priority of it with Philippine President Rodrigo Duterte, whose violent war on drugs has raised worldwide concerns.
+Although the administration's joint statements with Southeast Asian leaders have included references to democracy and human rights, on this trip, the president did not highlight human rights issues publicly with Vietnam's leaders and apparently did not make a priority of it with Philippine President Rodrigo Duterte, whose violent war on drugs has raised worldwide concerns.

 The road ahead